How Northumbrian Water and Ordnance Survey created the first North East Underground Infrastructure Hub of underground services.

 Promap enables Bell Ingram to view maps, measure site access and identify boundaries, making negotiations on behalf of its customers more effective.

 Ordnance Survey data enables Propertywide to provide relevant property information the right time in the customer journey, thus boosting conversion rates.

-FIND Maps has added value to OS MasterMap by reorganising the feature layers within the map (over 60 in total) and grouping them under eight category headings.
-This makes the map simpler to use.
+FIND Maps has added value to OS MasterMap by reorganising the feature layers within the map.

-NHS Kent and Medway is improving the planning and redesign of its services via a web-enabled evidence-based application built around GI.
+NHS Kent and Medway is improving the planning and redesign of its services via a web-enabled evidence-based application built around geographic information from Ordnance Survey.